 Whether coming out as LGBTQ or as an ally, Americans advance equality by sharing their stories.

 On Oct.
-11, 2016, we celebrated the 28th anniversary of National Coming Out Day.
+11, 2018, we will celebrate the 30th anniversary of National Coming Out Day.

 Read findings from HRC's groundbreaking survey of over 10,000 LGBTQ-identified youth.

 Explore: Coming Out